chunky-dev/docs/ChunkyDocs/docs/getting_started/your_first_render.md

 > Chunky Camera X = 32.2 ; Chunky Camera Y = 73.32 ; Z = -232.7 ; Yaw = 22.5 ; Pitch = -81.8

-Enter the X, Y, and Z coordinates for the camera into the three text boxes on the `Position` row, pressing the Enter key after each one.
-Do the same with the Camera pitch and yaw values, but place them into the first two text boxes of the `Orientation` row, pressing the Enter key after each one.
+Enter the X-, Y-, and Z-coordinates for the camera into the three input fields on the `Position` row, pressing the Enter key after each one.
+Do the same with the Camera pitch and yaw values, but place them into the first two input fields of the `Orientation` row, pressing the Enter key after each one.
 If `Load entities > Players` in the [`Scene`](../../reference/user_interface/render_controls/scene) tab was enabled when you clicked `Load selected chunks`, then the camera may clip into the player after you enter the values, as shown in [Figure 1.3.8](#figure-1-3-8).

 <div class="figure" id="figure-1-3-8">
   <p class="figure">